TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 3. Reference data changes quite often, and we need to develop a separate integration for this.
 4. Web service can automatically create reference data from the message.
 In this case we need include all required fields for this (for example Item name, Vendor name, etc..)

-#### Agreed error processing rules
+#### -Agree on error processing rules

 How errors will be processed.
 Typical options here:

-1. All Web service business validations happen during a call.
-If a call is successful, that means that the document is accepted. (that is a preferred way)
+1. All Web service business logic validations happen during a call.
+If the call is successful, that means that the document is accepted. (that is a preferred way)
 2. During the call, the Web service checks only the message format, if it is good, the message is accepted.

-Option 1 actually means that there should be someone from the D365FO team who will react to integration errors, make sure that this person has a documented support channel with the Web service support team.
+Option 1 actually means that there should be someone from the D365FO team who will react to integration errors.
+Ensure this person has a documented support channel with the Web Service support team.
 For example, how the returned message "Item AAA can't be purchased" will be processed.

-Option 2 is simpler from the D365FO side, but it creates some challenges.
-You need to know the current status of the document somehow.
+Option 2 is more straightforward from the D365FO side, but it creates some challenges.
+You need to know the document's current status somehow.
 This may be implemented as another integration(inbound to D365FO).

-#### Data cardinality
+#### -Data cardinality

 The data structure may be different, and what is possible in D365FO may not be possible in other systems.
 For example, in D365FO, a Purchase order may contain multiple lines with the same itemID; some other systems may not allow this.

-#### Update rules
+#### -Update rules

 What happens if the user modifies the same document and sends the updated version?
 For example, in our case, multiple confirmations can be made for one purchase order, Web service should accepts the updated version.

-#### Can 3-party modify their API to do this integration
+#### -Can 3-party modify their API for this integration

 Systems may have different rules for data validations, and sometimes they don't match.
 How flexible is the 3-party team to modify their rules?
 Usually, there can be the following situations:

 - API is public, used by several clients, and they can't modify it, or
 - They may be flexible and allocate a developer to work on integration from their side.
+In this case, discuss the communication channel, developer availability, and how to track bugs.

-#### Batch or real-time call
+#### -Batch or real-time call

-Do we want to export the document via a batch job (that means at least a couple of minutes delay) or immediately after the action.
-The more complex case is a real-time call, that will be reviewed in this blog post
+Do we want to export the document via a batch job (at least a few minutes delay) or immediately after the action?

+The more complex case is a real-time call that will be implemented in this blog post.

 ## Export Class Implementation detail